-Fortunately, there isn’t a set formula for this genre trope.
-Songs about death sometimes open dialogue about public safety, addiction, suicide, domestic abuse and other social ills.
+Fortunately, there isn't a set formula for this genre trope.
+Some of the best country songs about death sometimes open dialogue about public safety, addiction, suicide, domestic abuse and other social ills.
 Other songs use death to add immediacy to the heartbreak and hard drinking also associated with country songwriting.
-There’s also a heaping helping of tracks that pay tribute to lost friends, loved ones and the military, furthering some artists’ reputations for singing about real-life emotions.
+There's also a heaping helping of tracks that pay tribute to lost friends, loved ones and the military, furthering some artists' reputations for singing about real-life emotions.

-The following 25 songs rank among the saddest country songs and demonstrate the range of emotions and themes songwriters have explored while grappling with mortality.
+The following 25 songs rank among the saddest country music and demonstrate the range of emotions and themes songwriters have explored while grappling with mortality.

 "Careless Driver," Maddox Brothers and Rose (1947)